-DAY 1 | Please plan to arrive at the Jacksonville International Airport by 12:00 pm.
-You will be driven as a group to the Hampton River Marina, which is approximately 1.5 hours away.
-The boat from the marina to Little St. Simons Island will depart at 2:00pm.
+DAY 1 | Please plan to arrive at the Jacksonville International Airport by 1:30 pm.
+The group shuttle will depart JAX at 2:00 pm, and you will be driven to the Hampton River Marina on Saint Simons Island, which is approximately 1.5 hours away.
+The boat from the marina to Little St. Simons Island will depart at 4:00 pm.
 On the boat ride, you will get the chance to cruise through coastal Georgia salt marshes; keep an eye out for wildlife!
-Please be aware that accessing the island ferry includes a floating ramp at both the marina and the island that can be rather steep during low tide, as well as a few stairs up onto the boat.
+Please be aware that accessing the island ferry includes a floating ramp at both the marina and the island that can be steep during low tide, as well as a few stairs up onto the boat.

 After settling into your rooms, we will congregate at 6:00 pm for a social half hour, during which you can meet your fellow travelers and your hosts.
-Enjoy local Georgia shrimp on the Lodge's patio and relax in the shade of ancient mossdraped oaks.
+Enjoy local Georgia shrimp on the Lodge's patio and relax in the shade of ancient moss draped oaks.
 The Lodge's chef will have dinner prepared by 6:30 pm and we will move to the dining room.
 At 7:45 pm, you will learn more about the ecology of the surrounding area and what you can expect for the week ahead.